 or a biker show.
 Shirley, the lead singer and vocalist, and his mates,

-Mark Dufresne on drums, Wayne Secrest on bass, Rusty Hendrix on lead
+Mark Dufresne on drums, Mo Thaxton on bass and vocals, Rusty Hendrix

-guitar and Bobby Randall on steel guitar, fiddle and vocals are obviously
+on lead guitar and Joey Recker on keyboards and vocals are obviously

 having fun right along with their appreciative audience.
 At the end